kingfly51/NIRA_post/README.md

 The doc/ directory contains three key files: (1)NIRApost.html: A self-contained webpage providing a comprehensive tutorial on using the NIRApost package.(2) NIRApost.Rmd: The source R Markdown document used to generate the tutorial, containing all code, text, and formatting instructions.(3) NIRApost.R: An R script version of the tutorial code (without Markdown text), suitable for direct execution or adaptation.

 The man/ directory contains the help documentation files for NIRApost's core functions.
-Taking the getstat function as an example, users can access its documentation in R using the following command:
+Taking the permutationNIRAtest() function as an example, users can access its documentation in R using the following command:

-help(getstat,package = "NIRApost")
+help(permutationNIRAtest,package = "NIRApost")

 The Meta/ directory contains vignette metadata files, while the vignettes/ folder stores the source R Markdown documents for vignettes.
 These directories house intermediate files generated during the construction of NIRApost's tutorial materials.